 The illegal gambling ring busted

 The scheme involved altcoins that were bought for real money and used to place bets on the website.
-This innovative gambling operation was busted last year, and millions of dollars’ worth of electronic funds and property were seized.
+This innovative online gambling real money operation was busted last year, and millions of dollars worth of electronic funds and property were seized.

 This April, the authorities have caught 22 more people who were involved in the case.
 This list includes the very man responsible for the investigation of the ring.
 The 49-year-old chief inspector reported there is no violation when he was tasked with uncovering the operation.